GNOME/gnome-photos/README.md

 ## Contributing

-Photos, like Documents, Music and Videos, is one of the core GNOME applications meant for find and reminding the user about her content.
+Photos, like Documents, Music and Videos, is one of the core GNOME applications meant for find and reminding the user about their content.
 The internal architecture Photos is based on Documents -- the document manager application for GNOME, because they share similar UI/UX patterns and objectives.